zhi-xuan-chen/SpanConv/codes/how-to-run.md

 https://tianjingzhang.github.io/

-- Code for paper: " SpanConv: A New Convolution via Spanning Kernel Space for Lightweight."
+- Code for paper: " SpanConv: A New Convolution via Spanning Kernel Space for Lightweight Pansharpening."

 This is the description of how to run our training code and testing code.